 1. BEST TIME TO VISIT

-November to May is the best months to visit being that it’s the dry season.
-March to May is the hotter months and also peak tourist season, due to summer break.
+November to May are the best months to visit being that it’s the dry season.
+March to May are the hotter months and also peak tourist season, due to summer break.
 We went in July which is the start of rainy season, not the best idea but we were hopeful for sunny weather.
 It only rained heavily on our last day, but thankfully we were finished with all the tours.

 2. YOU GET WHAT YOU PAY FOR